 - In cases of mild spinal stenosis, pain may persist, but it may come and go over the course of a few days or a week.
 It isn’t likely to stop you from most activities, but it may slow you down.

 If your pain or other symptoms are situated in the lower back, you are likely suffering from lumbar spinal stenosis, which affects the lumbar vertebrae.
 Lumbar spinal stenosis is the most common form of spinal stenosis.
-On the other hand, if your pain or other symptoms are in the neck area, you may be suffering from cervical spinal stenosis.
+On the other hand, if your pain or other symptoms are in the neck area and you also have difficulty walking, you may be suffering from cervical spinal stenosis.

 Symptoms of spinal stenosis are caused by a narrowing of the spinal canal.
 When the spinal canal becomes unusually narrow along any portion, the spinal cord or nerve roots can become pinched or squeezed.
-Since nerves control movement and sensation in our bodies, when they are pressed like this, their signals can be heightened or interrupted, resulting painful symptoms and weakness.
+Since nerves control movement and sensation in our bodies, when they are compressed, their signals can be heightened or interrupted, resulting painful symptoms and muscle weakness.